Pistonite/wasm-bindgen-spawn/README.md

 # wasm-bindgen-spawn
 A Web Worker based multithreading library for Rust and WebAssembly.

-This uses the WebAssembly [threads proposal](https://github.com/WebAssembly/threads/blob/master/proposals/threads/Overview.md), which is currently in [phase 4](https://webassembly.org/features/) and available in Chrome, Firefox, Safari and Node.js and shared memory to communicate between workers (once they are started), instead of `postMessage`.
+This uses the WebAssembly [threads proposal](https://github.com/WebAssembly/threads/blob/master/proposals/threads/Overview.md) and shared memory to communicate between workers (once they are started), instead of `postMessage`.
+The threads proposal is currently in [phase 4](https://webassembly.org/features/) and available in Chrome, Firefox, Safari and Node.js

 At the current stage, this is the closest thing to `std::thread::spawn` that "Just Works" for `wasm32-unknown-unknown` target.
 You can: